Dev-Daljeet/TemperatureConverter/README.md

 Step 1: Download the zip of the project or clone the project with HTTPS.

 Step 2: For zip file, unzip the project.
-Navigate to src\main\java\convertTemperatureUnits directory.
+Navigate to src\main\java\com.mycompany.convertTemperatureUnits directory.

 Step 3: Execute the following command to compile the UserInterface.java file.